- SOFIA Overview

 Help with Submitting Proposals

-A Proposal Tools Webinar will be held on August 18, 2020 at 8 am - 10:30 am Pacific Time.
-The objective is to help proposers in avoiding the typical pitfalls in observing time estimates and enhancing the Technical Feasibility section of their proposals.
-Please join through this Webex link, the agenda and information cen be found here.
-Slides from the webinar and associated video tutorials from the 2019 Proposal Tool webinar are already available here.
+A Proposal Tools Webinar was held on August 18, 2020, with the objective is to help proposers in avoiding the typical pitfalls in observing time estimates and enhancing the Technical Feasibility section of their proposals.
+Slides from the webinar and associated video tutorials are available here.

 In addition, the Proposal Documents page contains all necessary documentation and useful tools for submitting proposals.
 Complementary sky positions derived from Cycles 4 and 5 proposals are available here (complementary positions were found to be consistent across observing cycles).